KingIronMan2011/orbital-railgun-enhanced/README.md

 3. Make sure all required dependencies are also installed
 4. Launch Minecraft with the Fabric Loader profile

 **Note:** This mod includes server and client functionality.
-Server-side installation enables full strike mechanics.
+Server-side installation is required if not in Singleplayer!

 ## Issues or Ideas